Atlantic slave trade: Labour and slavery

 The Atlantic slave trade was the result of, among other things, labour shortage, itself in turn created by the desire of European colonists to exploit New World land and resources for capital profits.
 Native peoples were at first utilized as slave labour by Europeans until a large number died from overwork and Old World diseases.
+In the mid-16th century, the Spanish New Laws, prohibited slavery of the Indigenous people.
+A labour shortage resulted.
 Alternative sources of labour, such as indentured servitude, failed to provide a sufficient workforce.
 Many crops could not be sold for profit, or even grown, in Europe.
 Exporting crops and goods from the New World to Europe often proved to be more profitable than producing them on the European mainland.
 A vast amount of labour was needed to create and sustain plantations that required intensive labour to grow, harvest, and process prized tropical crops.
 Western Africa (part of which became known as "the Slave Coast"), Angola and nearby Kingdoms and later Central Africa, became the source for enslaved people to meet the demand for labour.

 The basic reason for the constant shortage of labour was that, with much cheap land available and many landowners searching for workers, free European immigrants were able to become landowners themselves relatively quickly, thus increasing the need for workers.
+Labour shortages were mainly met by the English, French and Portuguese with African slave labour.

 Thomas Jefferson attributed the use of slave labour in part to the climate, and the consequent idle leisure afforded by slave labour: "For in a warm climate, no man will labour for himself who can make another labour for him.
 This is so true, that of the proprietors of slaves a very small proportion indeed are ever seen to labour."
 In a 2015 paper, economist Elena Esposito argued that the enslavement of Africans in colonial America was attributable to the fact that the American south was sufficiently warm and humid for malaria to thrive; the disease had debilitating effects on the European settlers.
 Conversely, many enslaved Africans were taken from regions of Africa which hosted particularly potent strains of the disease, so the Africans had already developed natural resistance to malaria.
 This, Esposito argued, resulted in higher malaria survival rates in the American south among enslaved Africans than among European labourers, making them a more profitable source of labour and encouraging their use.